University of Liverpool: Sustainability

-In 2008 the University of Liverpool was voted joint seventeenth greenest university in Britain by WWF supported company Green League.
+In 2008, the University of Liverpool was voted joint seventeenth greenest university in Britain by WWF supported company Green League.
 This represents an improvement after finishing 55th in the league table the previous year.

 The position of the university is determined by point allocation in departments such as Transport, Waste management, sustainable procurement and Emissions among other categories; these are then transpired into various awards.
 Liverpool was awarded the highest achievement possible in Environmental policy, Environmental staff, Environmental audit, Fair trade status, Ethical investment policy and Waste recycled while also scoring points in Carbon emissions, Water recycle and Energy source.

 Liverpool was the first among UK universities to develop their desktop computer power management solution, which has been widely adopted by other institutions.
 The university has subsequently piloted other advanced software approaches further increasing savings.
 The university has also been at the forefront of using the Condor HTC computing platform in a power saving environment.
 This software, which makes use of unused computer time for computationally intensive tasks usually results in computers being left turned on.
 The university has demonstrated an effective solution for this problem using a mixture of Wake-on-LAN and commercial power management software.

+The Interdisciplinary Centre for Sustainability Research (ICSR) was established in 2024 to tackle the United Nations Sustainable Development Goals (SDGs).

 Organisation and structure

-The university is ranked in the top 1% of universities worldwide according to Academic ranking of world universities and has previously been ranked within the top 150 university globally by the guide.

-It is also a founding member of the Russell Group and a founding member of the Northern Consortium.

 The university is a research-based university with 33,000 students pursuing over 450 programmes spanning 54 subject areas.
 It has a broad range of teaching and research in both arts and sciences, and the University of Liverpool School of Medicine established in 1835 is today one of the largest medical schools in the UK.
-It also has strong links to the neighbouring Royal Liverpool University Hospital.
+It also has close links to the neighbouring Royal Liverpool University Hospital.

-In September 2008, Sir Howard Newby took up the post of Vice Chancellor of the university, following the retirement of Sir Drummond Bone.

 The university has a students' union to represent students' interests, known as the Liverpool Guild of Students.

-The university previously had a strategic partnership with Laureate International Universities, a for-profit college collective, for University of Liverpool online degrees.
-In 2019 the university announced a new partnership with Kaplan Open Learning for delivery of their online degrees.
+The university previously had a strategic partnership with Laureate Education, a for-profit college collective, for University of Liverpool online degrees.
+In 2019, the university announced a new partnership with Kaplan Open Learning for delivery of their online degrees.